Improving Transferability for Domain Adaptive Detection Transformers: The Proposed Method

 where the $p_i^{s(u,v)}, p_i^{t(u,v)}$ denote the discriminator outputs for source and target images located at $(u,v)$, respectively.
 Based on Eq. \eqref{eq:backbone-l-level}, we could define the alignment objective on multi-scale features:

-To align the backbone feature distributions, the domain discriminator is optimized to minimize Eq. \eqref{eq:backbone}, while the backbone is updated for maximizing it.
-This global alignment strategy indeed can be beneficial to mitigate the domain gap between source and target domains.
-However, in the context of detection, this alignment scheme is insufficient, since 1) the foreground regions should be emphasized for reducing false negative detections and 2) the foreground regions are more transferable than the background ones, since the domain gap is usually presented in the background regions.
-Thus, we further utilize the predictions of FFN to highlight the discriminative regions that contain objects, since no region proposals are available in detection transformers.
-In other words, we encourage the detector to concentrate on the regions bounded by the predicted boxes.
-Former works typically adopt the pseudo labels for self-training, which might lead to error accumulation due to misclassification and mislocation issues.
+To align the backbone feature distributions, the domain discriminator is optimized by minimizing Eq. \eqref{eq:backbone}, while the backbone is updated for maximizing it.
+This global alignment strategy is beneficial to mitigating the domain gap across domains.
+However, in the context of detection, this alignment scheme is unsatisfactory since 1) the foreground regions should be emphasized to reduce false negative detections and 2) the foreground regions are more transferable than the background ones in which domain gap is usually presented.
+Thus, we further utilize the predictions of FFN to highlight the foreground regions that contain objects since no region proposals are available in detection transformers.
+In other words, we encourage the detector to concentrate on the local regions enclosed by the predicted boxes.
+Former works typically adopt the pseudo labels for self-training, which might lead to error accumulation due to noise labels.
 As we adopt the pseudo labels for feature alignment in a class-agnostic manner, the negative effect of the errors could be mitigated, as shown in Fig. \ref{fig:fig_oaa}.